Education and Youth Services

 - Carolina Beach, NC

 - Winston Salem State University Winston Salem, NC

 - Howard University Washington, DC

 - Chuck Davis African Dance Ensemble Durham, NC

 - Radio One Raleigh, NC

 - Police Athletic League (PAL): This Durham Police Athletic League (PAL) program has several goals: providing youth with an alternative to crime and gang activity, building bridges within the community and creating mentoring relationships between officers and youth.
 The PAL program includes basketball leagues for grades 1 through 5 and ages 15 to 18, a soccer league and a baseball league.

-- Hip Hop Choir: The Hip-Hop Choir engages kids ages 12-17 from various DHA housing communities in music study, rehearsal and performance.
-Students from various housing communities gather twice a week to study hip hop theory through the performance of spirituals, jazz, bee bop and rhythm and blues music.
+- Hip-Hop Choir: The Hip-Hop Choir engages kids ages 12-17 from various DHA housing communities in music study, rehearsal and performance.
+Students from various housing communities gather twice a week to study hip-hop theory through the performance of spirituals, jazz, bebop and rhythm and blues music.

 The purpose of the Ruffin/Edwards Academic Development Scholarship (READS) Program is to provide assistance for college or technical school students in meeting financial needs.
 Students must be a resident of public housing; a high school graduate or have an adult high school diploma; an acceptance letter from a college or university.
-Scholarship award amounts will vary depending on available funds with a maximum award of up to $1000 per year.
+Scholarship award amounts will vary depending on available funds with a maximum award of up to $800 per year.
 Scholarships are awarded twice a year, fall and spring.
 These Scholarship funds are obtained from the public and private sector through fundraising.
-The scholarship amount is determined by the READ advisory committee.
-If you are interested in making a direct cash contribution or become a corporate sponsor, please contact Elvert Dorsey, Director-Resident Services, at 683-8596 ext.
-426. Renewal is possible if funds are available and satisfactory progress is maintained.
+The scholarship amount is determined by the READS advisory committee.
+If you are interested in making a direct cash contribution or become a corporate sponsor, please contact Resident Services, at 919.683.8596.
+Renewal is possible if funds are available and satisfactory progress is maintained.